-Learn about the effects of cold stress and how to prepare for cold days on the construction site.
+Learn about the different types of cold stress (including trench foot, hypothermia, and frost bite) and how to prepare for working in cold weather on the construction site.

 1. Trench Foot

 Some areas that people work in experience cold, snowy, wet winters.
-This is a condition that occurs when someone who is working outside, is constantly exposed to wet conditions, leaving their feet wet.
-In some instances, this can even happen to individuals who are subject to damp areas for a long time in up to 60-degree weather.
+Trench foot is a condition that occurs when someone who is working outside, is constantly exposed to wet conditions, leaving their feet wet.
+In some instances, trench foot can even happen to individuals who are subject to damp areas for a long time in up to 60-degree weather.

 Your head and your feet are two areas of your body that heat can escape quickly, 25 times faster than the rest of your body.
 When your body can not control the body temperature due to the cold on the feet, it will begin to shut down.
 Blood flow is no longer pumping like it should, creating a lack of oxygen.
 If you suspect this is happening, you should quickly get the damp shoes and socks off your feet, and dry them thoroughly.
 Keep them elevated and try to not put any weight on them.